-- Very High;
+'Very High';

-- > High;
+'High';

-- > Medium;
+'Medium';

-- Low.
+'Low'.

-No table is provided for the description of these different classifications of landscape sensitivity as the relationship between susceptibility to change and landscape value is inherently complex and not suitable to concise definitions.
-It is noted that sensitivity classifications are generally guided by local and national planning policy, particularly for LCAs and county policy in relation to these, as well as county wind energy policy, where available.
-However, it is noted that in cases where local variations in landscape receptors merit a smaller-scale-focused assessment that may differ from the policy, this was undertaken using professional judgement and is clearly explained in the main Chapter.
+No table is provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of these different classifications of landscape sensitivity as the provided for the description of the provided for the provided for the description of the provided for the provided for the description of the provided for the provided for the provided for the description of the provided for the relationship between susceptibility to change and landscape value is inherently complex and not suitable to concise definitions.
+It is noted that sensitivity classifications are generally guided by local and national planning policy, particularly for designated Landscape Character Areas (LCAs) and county policy in relation to these, as well as county wind energy policy, where available.
+However, it is noted that in cases where local variations in landscape receptors merit a smaller-scale-focused assessment that may differ from the policy, this was undertaken using professional judgement and is clearly explained in Chapter 13.